kyma-project/api-gateway/docs/user/apirule-migration/01-83-migrate-jwt-v1beta1-to-v2.md

         gateway.kyma-project.io/original-version: v2
     ...
     ```
     > [!WARNING] Do not manually change the `gateway.kyma-project.io/original-version` annotation.
 This annotation is automatically updated when you apply your APIRule in version `v2`.
+Modifying the annotation's value manually causes your APIRule v1beta1 to be handled and configured as version v2, potentially leading to reconciliation errors.

 4. To preserve the internal traffic policy from the APIRule `v1beta1`, you must apply the following AuthorizationPolicy.